devconcept/multer-gridfs-storage/README.md

 - Compatibility with MongoDb versions 2 and 3.
 - Really simple api.
-- Compatible with any Node.js version equal or greater than 10.
+- Compatible with any current Node.js version.
 - Caching of url based connections.
 - Compatible with Mongoose connection objects.
 - Promise support.